Krishnamohan-Yerrabilli/Articles/cl5aosj2b03ef3hnv3ze44h1q.md

 #### Traffic Flow

-It is an editor where an AWS customer can visualize how the data passes from user to the endpoint it is a feature offered by Route-53
+It is an editor where an AWS customer can visualize how the data passes from user to the endpoint is a feature offered by Route-53

 We can easily switch back through different policy rules (retrieve back to the previous policy) and it has 4 types of rules which are